Dashboards

 Auditor dashboard

-By default, system administrator may see this dashboard but may not have access to underlying views.
+By default, System Administrators may see this dashboard but may not have access to underlying views.

-This dashboard is available at My data > Dashboards > Auditor dashboard.
-The dashboard provides quick insight into 5 widgets:
+This dashboard is available at Dashboards & Analytics > Auditor dashboard.
+The dashboard provides quick insight into the following widgets:

 -